Taking the lead - meet more women leaders

 Captain Charmian, Education and Training Services

 “I came to Girlguiding quite late and joined as a Guide but continued through to Rangers before going to University.
-I then returned to volunteer as leader while I trained and prepared to join the Army.
+I then returned to volunteer as a leader while I trained and prepared to join the Army.
 I owe so much to Girlguiding and the friends I have made and the lessons I learnt to get me to where I am now.
 For me, being a Guide meant being around like-minded positive people who loved adventure and challenge.
 In fact, I joined the Army to challenge myself and inspire other people.

 Helping and encouraging others is so rewarding, something I learnt through my experience with Girlguiding!